bhoward/focsipedia/docs/logic/boolean.md

 The chain of equivalences in the above example allows us to conclude that $p\land(p\rightarrow q)$ is logically equivalent to $p\land q$.
-This means that if you were to make a truth table\index{truth table} for these two expressions, the truth values in the column for $p\land(p\rightarrow q)$ would be identical to those in the column for $p\land q$.
+This means that if you were to make a truth table for these two expressions, the truth values in the column for $p\land(p\rightarrow q)$ would be identical to those in the column for $p\land q$.
 We know this without actually making the table.
 In this case, the table